Orchestrate LangChain4j Agents and Patterns

 When you start your application in dev mode (./mvnw quarkus:dev):

-2. It generates a standalone WorkflowDefinition for each one in the background.
+2. It generates a standalone WorkflowDefinition for each annotated method at build time

-3. It derives a JSON Schema from the agent’s method parameters.
+3. It derives JSON Schema from the method parameters for input validation

 See also